A HAPTISONIC VIRTUAL REALITY MEMORY WORLD

 Director/Producer: Chloé Lee, VR Experience Developer: Lucas Martinic

-The Temporal World Haptic Jacket was inspired by the Haptic Hanbok developed by Fardin Gholami, Yoonha Kim and Maxime Le Calvé for the Stretching Materialities exhibition at Tieranatomisches Theater.
+The Temporal World Haptic Jacket was based on the Haptic Hanbok developed by Fardin Gholami, Yoonha Kim and Maxime Le Calvé for the Stretching Materialities exhibition at Tieranatomisches Theater.

 The original Temporal World garment was created with the aim to recreate Chloe Lee’s personal vibrational experience.